-\begin{theorem}[Christian-Menke 2019, \cite{ChristianMenke19pre}] If $(X,\omega)$ is a strong symplectic filling of the contact manifold $(M,\xi)$ and $T$ is a mixed torus in $(M,\xi)$, then there is a symplectic manifold $(X',\omega')$ that is a weak symplectic filling of the result of $e$-splitting $(M,\xi)$ along some slope $e\in E_T$.
-Moreover, $(X,\omega)$ may be recovered from $(X',\omega')$ by attaching a round Weinstein $1$-handle to the Legendrian knots defined by the $e$-splitting. \end{theorem} We recall how to attach a round Weinstein $1$-handle.
+We recall how to attach a round Weinstein $1$-handle.
 Given two Legendrian knots $L_1$ and $L_2$ in the boundary of a symplectic manifold $W$ with convex boundary.
 We may attach a Weinstein $1$-handle to $W$ so that the attaching sphere consists of a point on $L_1$ and a point on $L_2$.
-This may be done so that in the boundary of the new symplectic manifold we see the connected sum of $L_1$ and $L_2$.
+This may be done so that in the boundary of the new symplectic manifold, we see the connected sum of $L_1$ and $L_2$.
 We now attach a Weinstein $2$-handle to $L_1\# L_2$.
 Attaching both these handles is what we mean by attaching a round Weinstein $1$-handle to $W$.

+\begin{remark} We note that the statement of \cite[Theorem 1.1]{ChristianMenke25pre} looks different than the one we give in Theorem~\ref{splittingthm}.
+Since they did not discuss the Farey graph, they stated a version of the theorem for specific values of $s_0,s_1$, and $s$.
+Nevertheless, by a change of coordinates on the torus, Theorem~\ref{splittingthm} above exactly agrees with \cite[Theorem 1.1]{ChristianMenke25pre}. \end{remark}

+\begin{remark} We note that all of the symplectic fillings discussed in the introduction were implicitly strong symplectic fillings, but since any symplectic filling of a contact structure on a rational homology ball can be deformed to a strong filling \cite{Eliashberg91, OhtaOno99}, we can ignore the distinction for the contact manifolds we are considering.
+However, in our arguments below, $(X',\omega)$ might only be a weak symplectic filling of its boundary; this will not be a problem, since are arguments rulling out rational homology ball symplectic fillings of the original $(M,\xi)$ will only rely on the topology of $(X',\omega)$ and not its geometry. \end{remark}

-\begin{remark} We note that if $T$ is a separating torus in the above theorem then $\partial X'$ is disconnected.
-Moreover, it is known that if a contact manifold is supported by a planar open book then any symplectic filling must have a connected boundary \cite{Etnyre04b}.
-Thus if one of the components of $\partial X'$ is supported by a planar open book, then $X'$ is disconnected and each component of the boundary is filled by one of the components of $X'$.
-Below we will be interested in the case where one of the components of the $e$-splitting is a lens space.
+\begin{remark} We note that if $T$ is a separating torus in the above theorem, then $\partial X'$ is disconnected.
+Moreover, it is known that if a contact manifold is supported by a planar open book, then any symplectic filling must have a connected boundary \cite{Etnyre04b}.
+Thus, if one of the components of $\partial X'$ is supported by a planar open book, then $X'$ is disconnected and each component of the boundary is filled by one of the components of $X'$.
+Below, we will be interested in the case where one of the components of the $e$-splitting is a lens space.
 These are all known to be supported by planar open books \cite{Schoenenberger05}, so in these cases, $X'$ is disconnected. \end{remark}

 \begin{remark} We make a simple observation about the homology of $X$ and its relation to $X'$.
 We will be interested in cases when $X'=X_1\cup X_2$.
 In this case, a simple homology computation shows that the Betti numbers satisfy for $i=2,3$, or